The Latest from the ABM Experts

 We practice what we preach – and we’ve practiced a lot.
 We don’t release a feature to our customer base until our marketing team has tested and approved it.
 This is commonly referred to as “drinking our own champagne” — and the Terminus marketing team has developed an affinity for our own bubbly. 🍾

 The Terminus platform is a mainstay in our account-based marketing strategy.
-And as our product team has released new features, we’ve been able to roll those features into our ABM programs to create sophisticated ABM programs at scale.
+And as our product team has released new features, we’ve been able to roll those features into our overall strategy to run ABM at scale.

 This continued testing allows us to discover new use cases and inspire deeper conversations with our customers and future customers.